yixiaosz/yixiaosz-study-notes/pid-controller/PID-controller.md

 - The main controlling force
 - **Eliminates the steady-state error**
   - If a non-zero s.s. error exists, the control signal $u_i(t)$ will increase towards infinity!
-- **Oscillates** the error signal above and below zero until it reaches the zero s.s. error.
+- However, it overshoots!
+The error signal will **oscillate** above and below zero until it reaches the zero s.s. error.